cazzlewazzle89/FANGORN/README.md

 This repository makes available the scripts used to build the FANGORN databases described in this preprint (REMINDER TO LINK) and available for download [here](https://melbourne.figshare.com/articles/dataset/Fangorn_rrn_Database/20086916).
 FANGORN is envisaged as a tool to aid standardisation of 16S-ITS-23S rRNA analysis and allow comparison of results and, as such, building your own version would defeat the purpose.

 Please get in touch if you have any comments, issues, or suggestions for improvements.

-I plan to update the database with each new RefSeq and GTDB release.
+I plan to update the database in line with each major RefSeq and GTDB release.

 Note: If you want to build your own version using the NCBI taxonomy system, make sure you have the most up-to-date version of the taxonomy database.
 I do this using the commands described in the [TaxonKit manual](https://bioinf.shenwei.me/taxonkit/usage/#before-use).
 This does not download automatically as I often encounter an EOF error while extracting the `taxdump` tarball so it is less hassle to do it manually using the accomanying script `get_taxonkit_DB.sh` before running `refseq_farngorn.sh`.